tonitaip-2020/d4-source/README.md

 ```

-3. Run the analyze.py with parameters depending on which language's data access methods you want to analyze.
+2. Run the analyze.py with parameters depending on which language's data access methods you want to analyze.

-If you downloaded the files (step #2 above), run:
+If you downloaded the files, run:

 ```
 $env:HF_DATASETS_OFFLINE = "1"
 ```

-Run the script for the language you want to, e.g. (this will scan the Parquet files, and not create Arrow files to save disk space):
+Run the script for the language you want to.
+This will directly scan the Parquet files.
+A faster method (some 2x) is to warm up the cache and use Arrow files, but this will require approximately 700 GB additional disk space.

 ```
 python .\analyze.py ruby
 ```

-4. Results are saved in a .csv file.
+3. Results are saved in a .csv file.

-5. Run create_summaries to generate summaries from the .csv file(s):
+4. Run create_summaries to generate summaries from the .csv file(s):

 ```
 python .\create_summaries.py .